D1aoBoomm/LoRO/readme.md

 We present the de-obfuscation stage of our Model Stealing attack with Prior against TLG, in ```demo.ipynb``` file under ```attack```.
 The knockoff code can be found in [here](https://github.com/tribhuvanesh/knockoffnets).

 ### Acknowledgements
-The code is only available for review on NeurIPS 2025, please do not distribute.
+The project is released under MIT License.